Clementine Bars

 Recipe:

-- Cook the bars: Pour the clementine filling in the baking dish on the cooled base.
-Bake for 15-25 minutes, until set at the edges and barely jiggling at the center.
-Remove from the oven and let cool completely before removing from the dish.
+4. Pour the clementine filling on top of the cooled base in the baking dish.
+Bake for 15-25 minutes, until set at the edges and barely jiggling at the centre.
+Remove from the oven and leave to cool completely before removing from the dish.

 How to store